sa64r/sa64r/README.md

 # Hi there, I'm Sagar 👋

 I'm a software engineer based in London, UK.
-I love building anything that has real world uses and exploring new technologies.
+I love building things that have real world uses and exploring new technologies.

 ## 🔭 I’m currently working on

-- [Big Brain](https://www.usebigbrain.com), an AI tool to help extract knowledge from clusters of content creators in the field of engineering, startups and personal finance.
+[Big Brain](https://www.usebigbrain.com), an AI tool to help extract knowledge from clusters of content creators in the field of engineering, startups and personal finance.

 ## 🌱 I’m currently learning